KazChe/spark-streaming-w-scala/README.md

 ###### kicking the Scala tires
 #### setup

-- Have JDK, Scala and Sprk installed and added to your PATH
+- Have JDK, Scala and Spark installed and added to your PATH
 - Test the setup

 ```